calugo/calugo.github.io/content/posts/Oscillators!/index.md

 <p align = "center">
-<iframe  src="https://calugo.github.io/Shishi_Odoshi_Mechanical_Neuron/" style="border: 0px dotted black; width: 80%; height: 850px;"> </iframe>
+<iframe  src="https://calugo.github.io/Shishi_Odoshi_Mechanical_Neuron/" style="border: 0px dotted black; width: 100%; height: 850px;"> </iframe>
 <b><i>
 Interactive simulator: The tunable parameters are H: Red bar position, H2: Blue bar position, Xo: Stimulus angle range (white line), km: Fraction of water released, Is: current strength.
 The plots displayed are the mass present at the right end of the seesaw \( \Delta m (t) \) as well as the angle temporal evolution \( \Phi(t) \).
-Once a solution is computed the PLAY button shows the rod oscillation simulation.
+Once a solution is computed the PLAY button shows the rod dynamics simulation.
 </i></b>
 </p>
 Playing around with the integrator, We can always find solutions which resemble the experiments.
 In the case of the recovery from inactivation, it is notable that the mechanism translates in a straightforward way!